jackburton79/ocs-agent/README.md

 Usage
 ===
     -h, --help                         Print usage
     -c, --conf <config_file>           Specify configuration file
-      -s, --server <server>              Specify OCSInventory server url If the server needs authentication, use the standard syntax <user>:<password>@<host>
+    -s, --server <server>              Specify OCSInventory/GLPI server url If the server needs authentication, use the standard syntax <user>:<password>@<host>
-      -l, --local <folder>               Don't send inventory, instead save a local copy in the specified file or folder --stdout                       Don't send inventory, print it to stdout -t, --tag <TAG>                    Specify tag.
+        --format <format>              Specify the inventory format: FORMAT_OCS or FORMAT_GLPI -l, --local <folder>               Save a local inventory in the specified file or folder --stdout                       Print inventory to stdout

+    -t, --tag <TAG>                    Specify tag.
 Will be ignored by server if a value already exists --nosoftware                   Do not retrieve installed software

         --agent-string <string>        Specify custom HTTP agent string

     -d, --daemonize                    Detach from running terminal
     -w, --wait <s>                     Wait for the specified amount of seconds before building the inventory

-          --log <option>                 Specify error log output (STDERR / SYSLOG).
+    --logger <backend>                 Specify error log backend (STDERR / SYSLOG).
                                        Default is standard error if attached to a terminal, otherwise syslog.
     -v, --verbose                      Verbose mode
         --version                      Print version and exit

         --use-current-time-in-device-ID  Use current time in the device ID, instead of the BIOS Date.
                                          No need to use this option unless you know why you need it.